RESOLV kicks off its 3rd funding period (2026 to 2032)

 ZEMOS: Home of Solvation Science @RUB

-The first research building for Solvation Science in the world.
-Hosts over 100 scientists and is home to 6 disciplines.
+The first research building for Solvation Science in the world

 WHAT is RESOLV?

 The Cluster of Excellence RESOLV is an interdisciplinary research project of the Ruhr University Bochum and the TU Dortmund University, as well as four other institutions in the German Ruhr area.
 Since 2012, about 200 scientists cooperate to clarify how the solvent is involved in the control, mediation and regulation of chemical reactions.
 Our research is essential to advance technologies that could reuse CO2 for chemicals production, increase the efficiency of energy conversion and storage and develop smart sensors.
-RESOLV is funded by the German Federal Government and the state of North Rhine-Westphalia with 42 Mio.
-EUR over the period 2019-2025.
+Over its third funding period (2026-2032), RESOLV is supported by the German Federal Government and the state of North Rhine-Westphalia with 43 Mio.
+Euro.

 Find out more